FURJ Job Descriptions 2022-2023

 Social Media Staff — Social Media staffers are responsible for working with the Social Media Editors to publicize FURJ to the Fordham community, particularly by advertising the call for submissions.
 Social Media staffers will work with the editors to generate a posting schedule, and create content for the FURJ social media platforms, such as Facebook, Instagram, and Twitter.
 They will coordinate with the News staff to generate media content.

-Print Staff — Print staffers, along with their team and Editor, are responsible for producing the finished form/layout of the journal in Adobe InDesign.
+Print Staff — Print staffers, along with their team and Editors, are responsible for producing the finished form/layout of the journal in Adobe InDesign.
 This entails coordinating with the other Print staffers, the Print Editor, and Media Editors to create a series of deadlines by which to send final work and layouts to the Copy editors.

 All Positions — All E-Board members and General Staff members must meet with their staffs regularly to discuss the progress of the publication and their work with other members to finalize the articles chosen for submission.
 These meetings are at the discretion of the staff leaders, but they should occur roughly every two weeks in the Fall semester and about every week in the Spring semester until publication.
 All members must also attend all FURJ sponsored events, including the Undergraduate Research Symposium in April, where the finished, printed publication will be distributed.